AmoebeLabs/material3-themes-manual/docs/basics/m3-analysis-palettes.md

 | Primary80 | #ffb3ac | 80% | lch(79.89%, 30.53, **28.75°**) | lch(79.88%, 52.92, **17.20°**) |
 | Primary99 | #fcfcfc | 99% | lch(98.96%, 0.01, **296.81°**) | lch(98.96%, 0.01, **247.09°**) |

-However, the hsl values ​​of the sRGB space show 100% saturation on three of the 5 tones, which may indicate some sort of clipping while calculating the sRGB color from the CIE-Lch(\*) space, which gives a much wider color gamut.
+However, the hsl values ​​of the sRGB space show 100% saturation on three of the 5 tones, which may indicate some sort of clipping while calculating the sRGB color from the CIE-Lch(\*) space, which has a much wider color gamut.

 And since I calculated the CIE-Lch(\*) colors from the sRGB hsl colors, the CIE-Lch(\*) colors may not be that accurate with regard to hue and chroma!